anuragxorma/anuragxorma/README.md

 ## 🎯 Goals
 - **Short Term:** Gain industry experience through part-time or working student roles in AI/ML to complement my studies.
-- **Long Term:** Transition fully into a Machine Learning Engineer role, where I can combine my technical skills with my interest in data-driven problem-solving.
+- **Long Term:** Transition fully into a Machine Learning Engineer or a Data Scientist role, where I can combine my technical skills with my interest in data-driven problem-solving.

 ---